 Leave Room to Invest in Your Future

 As a college student, making it through the month with a positive balance in your checking account is a cause for celebration.
 As your budgeting prowess grows and you reign in spending, start investing in your future by setting some money aside each month.
 Investing even a small amount during your college years can yield incredible results later in life.
-Even a modest $50 a month invested in a savings account, or term account could help your money grow considerably.
+Even a modest $50 a month invested in a savings account, or term account (similar to a CD) could help your money grow considerably.
 Consider opening multiple savings accounts, so you can see progress toward each goal you set for yourself.

 The financial choices you make while in college will have a lasting impact on your future.
 With a simple budget in place to track and adjust your spending habits, your college years can be a memorable time and not a daily struggle to make ends meet.